Sondzus/MathStat474/HW1.md

 ## Problem 1 - Statistics in the Media

 This question asks you to find *examples* of statistics in the *media*.
 You are asked to describe two specific examples, with sources describing at least one variable of interest to the study.
-Your examples must come from four different articles or news stories.
-You may use print media or online media to find the four examples of statistics, but you **must give a reference** for each.
-Use section headers or titles to separate each of your four descriptions.
+Your examples must come from two different articles or news stories.
+You may use print media or online media to find the two examples of statistics, but you **must give a reference** for each.
+Use section headers or titles to separate each of your two descriptions.

 *Write a well-crafted paragraph or two summarizing how the article describes information about a variable.
 As you write, please  incorporate answers to all the following questions:*